expo/fyi/first-android-submission.md

 [<img src="./assets/first-android-submission/08-upload-aab-archive.png" width="800" />](./assets/first-android-submission/08-upload-aab-archive.png)

 9. Once the upload completes, you will see the archive type along with the **Version code**.
 The **Version code** is used to identify your app's releases.
 Each new release needs to have a unique **Version code**.
-If you're using the Expo, you can set this value in app config under `expo.android.versionCode` or learn how to automatically increment this value with [Remote version source](https://docs.expo.dev/build-reference/app-versions/).
+If you are using the Expo, you can set this value in app config under `expo.android.versionCode` or learn how to automatically increment this value with [Remote version source](https://docs.expo.dev/build-reference/app-versions/).

 [<img src="./assets/first-android-submission/09-view-version-code.png" width="800" />](./assets/first-android-submission/09-view-version-code.png)